fecfetch/fecfetch/Projects/README.md

 - **FOFA & URLScan Integration**: Searches for leaked Bot Tokens / Chat IDs on websites.
 - **Export Logs**: Export hunt logs for further analysis.

-This fork maintains the core functionality of the original project while allowing for personal modifications and contributions.
+This fork maintains the core functionality of the original project while adding a few quality of life functionality such as choosing the message ID and scanning through the messages quicker with automatic scan speed adjustments.

 ## [Python Games](Python)